I see it all too often with my c-suite and senior-level executive clients.

 Many don’t have a vibrant network in place because, securely employed (or so they thought!), they didn’t think they needed these advocates.

 Even those who have experienced proactive job search in the past, may be ill-prepared to tackle the new world of executive job search.
-Deeply impacted by the digital age and today’s anemic job market, an effective job search campaign today doesn’t look like it did even a year or two ago.
+Deeply impacted by the digital age, an effective job search campaign today doesn’t look like it did even a year or two ago.

-Do you see yourself in any of these job search mistakes?
+Do you see yourself in any of the following job search mistakes?

 1. Not getting clear on where you’re going next.

 Know what kind of work you want to do and determine which organizations will fulfill your needs.
 Work from a target list of employers and key decision makers within them.
 Customize your career marketing communications to resonate with your target.
-A generic resume, or other documents, trying to cover too many bases won’t hit home.
+Differentiate what makes you a good fit for them.

 2. Sitting in front of your computer all day, burying your nose in the job boards.

 They’re addictive and it’s easy to convince yourself that blasting your resume to every relevant opening that “pops up” is an effective way to find a job.
-A dismal 3-5% of jobs are landed through job boards.
-Something like 80-85% of jobs are landed through networking.
+A dismal 10% or fewer of jobs at the executive level are landed through job boards.
+Most jobs by far (something like 80-90%) come through networking.
 It’s clear which one offers the better ROI for your time.

 3. Not researching your target companies and industries.

-Start your search with market intelligence for due diligence, to uncover hiring decision makers, and to perform well in interviews.
-You need to answer questions intelligently and ASK questions intelligently.
-Spend a part of each “work” day researching – I don’t mean on job boards.
+Start your search with market intelligence for due diligence, to uncover hiring decision makers, to help you write powerful content for your LinkedIn profile, resume and other job search materials, and to perform well in interviews.
+You need to answer questions intelligently and know which questions YOU should ask.
+Spend a part of each “work” day researching.

 4. Failing to re-connect and engage your neglected network while proactively reaching out to fresh faces.